What is carcinoma in situ of the oral cavity?

-Carcinoma in situ of oral cavity is also called oral intraepithelial carcinoma.
-It is a common cause of oral leukoplakia.
+Carcinoma in situ of the oral cavity is also called oral intraepithelial carcinoma and oral squamous cell carcinoma in situ.
 In carcinoma in situ, cancer cells are confined to the epithelium, in contrast to invasive oral cancer (squamous cell carcinoma, SCC).

-Oral intraepithelial carcinoma may affect about 0.5% of the world population, although it is likely to vary with gender, geography and ethnicity.
+Oral intraepithelial carcinoma may affect about 0.5% of the world population, although it is likely to vary with sex, geography and ethnicity.

 There is a strong association with tobacco smoking (six times more common in smokers than non-smokers) and alcohol intake (independent of drinking pattern or beverage type).
 It is also associated with betel quid chewing and oral submucous fibrosis.

-Clinical features of carcinoma in situ of oral cavity
+What are the clinical features of carcinoma in situ of the oral cavity?

 Two clinical forms are recognised.

 1. Homogeneous — refers to homogeneous uniform colour AND texture